-But really, I might never have made this decision if it were not for Pallium India, a nongovernmental organisation (NGO) involved in palliative care, and the training I received there as a volunteer.
+But really, I might never have made this decision if it were not for Pallium India, a nongovernmental organization (NGO) involved in palliative care, and the training I received there as a volunteer.

 I was always interested in social work but kept on postponing due to my family commitments.
 I met Dr M.R.
-Rajagopal, Chairman of Pallium India, in 2008, at a cultural event organised by Pallium India.
+Rajagopal, Chairman of Pallium India, in 2008, at a cultural event organized by Pallium India.
 Before the program started, there was an introduction about palliative care by Dr Rajagopal.
-I was very much impressed by it and decided to join the organisation.
+I was very much impressed by it and decided to join the organization.